-If the Provost or their designee determines that the sanctions imposed substantially vary from the range of sanctions normally imposed for similar infractions, they may then increase, decrease or otherwise modify the sanctions, conditions, and/or restrictions instead of returning the case to the original Hearing Officers or ordering a new hearing.
-If the Provost or their designee makes a decision regarding the sanctions, conditions, and/or restrictions without returning the case to the original Hearing Officers, they will notify the student in writing of the outcome within five (5) business days of their decision.
+If the Provost or their designee determines that the sanctions imposed substantially vary from the range of sanctions normally imposed for similar infractions, they may then increase, decrease or otherwise modify the sanctions, conditions, or restrictions instead of returning the case to the original Hearing Officers or ordering a new hearing.
+If the Provost or their designee modifies the sanctions, conditions, or restrictions without returning the case to the original Hearing Officers, they must notify the student in writing of the outcome within five (5) business days of their decision.
 The decision of the Provost or their designee is final and cannot be appealed.

-If the Provost or their designee returns the case to the original Hearing Officers, the Hearing Officers may increase, decrease, or otherwise modify the findings, sanctions, conditions, and/or restrictions.
-The Title IX Coordinator will notify the student of the outcome within five (5) business days of their decision.
+If the Provost or their designee returns the case to the original Hearing Officers, the Hearing Officers may increase, decrease, or otherwise modify the findings, sanctions, conditions, or restrictions.
+The Title IX Coordinator will notify the student of the outcome within five (5) business days of the Hearing Officers' decision.
 The decision is final and may not be appealed.
 If a new hearing is ordered, all hearing procedures in Part IV, Section C(3)(e), will be followed.
 The Title IX Coordinator will notify the Complainant and Respondent of the outcome within five (5) business days of their decision.
 The decision of the Hearing Officers is final and may not be appealed.

-In those cases, in which the error cannot be cured by the original Hearing Officers (i.e., some cases of bias), the Provost or their designee may order a new hearing with a new panel of Hearing Officers.
+In cases in which the error cannot be cured by the original Hearing Officers, the Provost or their designee may order a new hearing with a new panel of Hearing Officers.

-After the findings(s) and sanctions become final and all appeals, if any, are exhausted, the Complainant shall be advised that if the complained activity persists, they should contact the Title IX Coordinator.
+After the findings and sanctions become final and all appeals, if any, are exhausted, the Complainant shall be advised that if the complained of activity persists, they should contact the Title IX Coordinator.

 Likewise, in the event the Complainant believes retaliation for filing a complaint has taken place, they should contact the Title IX Coordinator.